thelukasssheee/CarND-Behavioral-Cloning-P3/README.md

 ![Model v10](./examples/record10_30mph.gif "Model v10: Final model")

+Since the last GIF is not always loading properly (filesize too large...
+9M), I created an additional video file showing how the model is running and how the system behaves.
+It can be found on [YouTube](https://www.youtube.com/watch?v=kMGlbVB5Nu4).
+There is no audio added.
+Enjoy watching!

 It was again a really nice and interesting project to work on.

 For me it was especially surprising, that a model was obtained only by providing images and a steering wheel information!